Guide to Part-Time MHA Programs - Duration, Eligibility, Coursework & Tuition

 The short answer is yes!
 For students who need more time than the typical two years it takes to complete an online master of health administration (MHA) program, part-time enrollment options are available through some universities.

-For example, some MHA programs cohort programs that can be completed in two years and offer specializations that require additional semesters to complete.
+For example, some MHA programs offer cohort programs that can be completed in two years and offer specializations that require additional semesters to complete.
 Other programs may advertise their completion timelines with phrases such as: “as little as two years” which could mean part-time completion options are available.
 The point is that unless specific information about part-time completion options is clearly stated on a program’s website, prospective applicants are highly encouraged to ask about part-time enrollment options before applying to an MHA program.

 Some companies offer employee tuition assistance which can help part-time students offset the tuition and fees.
 And while it’s true that part-time enrollment means it will take longer to complete a degree, part-time students can sometimes use the challenges they are facing in the workplace as a case study in their course which gives students authentic problem-solving practice.
 Documentation of this applied real-world knowledge could contribute to career advancement in higher-level positions with the current company and be used as a negotiation point if asking for a promotion.